‘On the first day of Christmas, my true (career) love gave to me…’

 Christmas is about giving but it’s also about happiness.

 Here are 12 career gifts that your true (career) love aka ME is giving to you to be happier at work.
-Rate each ‘gift’ out of 10 and then take action, depending on your results.
+Answer each question honestly and rate your mastery of these gifts out of 10.
+Then take action, depending on your results.

 When it comes to ranking my Top 7 Career Values, I never select ‘Honesty and Integrity’.
 This may seem odd, but I’ve concluded that these qualities are so obvious and important to me that I’d never think of staying in a place where they are lacking.

 This is quite dire.
-Imagine what it must be like to be one of those people turning up to work day after day.
-If your place of work lacks Honesty & Integrity, dust off your exit plan and get out of there as soon as possible.
+Imagine what it must be like to turn up to work day after day.
+If your place of work lacks Honesty and Integrity, dust off your exit plan and get out of there as soon as possible.

 Do people at your workplace act with honesty and integrity?

-If you ever wanted proof of how important a résumé is, just consider the recent hiring mishap within government circles in Adelaide.
-Readers of the local paper have been agog at the antics of the decision makers at a high profile Department who selected just three people to interview for the State’s top IT role from 66 applications based ‘purely on CVs’.
+If you ever wanted proof of how important a résumé is, consider an embarrassing hiring mishap within government circles in Adelaide.
+Readers of the local paper were agog at the antics of the decision makers at a high profile Department who selected just three people based ‘purely on CVs’ to interview for the State’s top IT role.
 Unfortunately for the Department, the woman they hired turned out to be a fraud but that’s not the point I’m making here.

 Would your résumé have landed you in that top three pile?

-At The Career Consultancy, we think a good photo on LinkedIn is so important that we offer our clients a free professional photo shoot so that they look their best.
+Your LinkedIn photo should make you appear both professional and likeable.
+We think it’s so important that we offer our clients a free professional photo so that they look their best.

 A recent client was truly outstanding at interviews – once we’d clarified what this looks and sounds like.
 However, we both knew that she would face two separate killer questions in her quest for a new role.